anthonysharpy/battleships/readme.md

 >Binaries pushed to the repo.
 No ignore file.

-This is true, and this would obviously not be good in a commercial environment, but this was a deliberate choice I made; this is just a demo, so it's a bit unnecessary.
-I have written plenty of .gitignore files in the past and it didn't ask for this in the task description.
+This is true, and while this approach might not be best practice in a commercial environment, it was a deliberate choice for this demo.
+I am familiar with and have written .gitignore files in the past, and to be fair it didn't ask for this in the task description.
 That being said I will definitely be careful in future to make sure this is always set-up properly.

 >Exception driven flow with "catch all" try: (InputController.ParseVector2String, Vector2Int.ParseVector2Int)